Sales Executives: Are You Leading Your Team to Defeat?

 The sales force is the key driver of sales growth in organizations.
 The challenge is that every sales organization is dealing with unprecedented change, fiercely competitive environments, and declining sales and profits.
 As a result, sales executives are tasked with finding ways to maximize the productivity and performance of their sales team.

-Based on my experience as a sales management consultant and executive sales coach working with the top companies, I believe that more can be done and should be done to improve the ongoing development of sales managers.
+Based on my experience as a sales management consultant and executive sales coach working with top companies, I believe that more can be done and should be done to improve the ongoing development of sales managers.

-I challenge the 50% of sales leaders who are not investing in the ongoing development of their sales managers to rethink their priorities, NOW, before they end up missing their sales objectives.
+I challenge the 50% of sales leaders who are not investing in the ongoing development of their sales managers to rethink their priorities NOW before they end up missing their sales objectives.